ValueForge/.github/profile/README.md

 Ethereum Classic's endurance and resilience have been battle-tested and proven formidable in the face of blatant attacks on its network, social smears and media maneuverings, abandonment by its creators and attempts to hijack control of its off-chain assets.
 Why, then, does Ethereum Classic seem to be so undervalued and underutilized when compared to the broader cryptospace?

+### All the traits of a winner, but...

 Ethereum Classic (ETC) has two unique attributes that are found in combination in no other blockchain project.
 One is its well-defined, fixed, and sound monetary policy that includes a capped total token emission like that of Bitcoin.
-According to that policy, there will never be more than 210,000,000 ETC in existence.
+According to that policy, there will never be more than 210,700,000 ETC in existence.
 This ensures that Ethereum Classic is sound money suitable as a long-term store of value.

 The other unique property of Ethereum Classic is its Foundation.
 Not an organization such as the one that manages the forked-Ethereum network, Vitalik Buterin's Ethereum Foundation, but rather igt is a fundamental mindset; a required conceptualization and understanding of those core values and principles that led to Ethereum Classic's existence, that guides developers, miners, users and an ungoverned, unauthorized and, where circumstance requires, highly toxic self-appointed community of gatekeepers and defenders who zealously guard the Ethereum Classic protocol defending it from those who would attempt to attack, take over, weaken or circumvent that Foundation.